skokielibrary/spl-content/_content/terry/services--business-services.markdown

 Businesses and nonprofits located in Skokie and members of the Skokie Chamber of Commerce can apply for a free business library card. [link to application PDF?]
 Use the card to connect to our online business resources from your home or office, reserve our Business & Career Center for working and meeting, and sign up for business and technology classes.
 [Evanced link?]

 ##Free online resources
-Generate leads, map your competition, or take classes to sharpen your technology skills with our online business resources.  [link to scoped business and investing resources]
+Generate leads, map your competition, or take classes to sharpen your technology skills with our online business resources [link to scoped business and investing resources].

-##Find the right business books and periodicals
+##Business books and magazines
 Our [Small Business Collection](http://encore.skokielibrary.info/iii/encore/search/C__S%28business%29%20f%3An%20c%3A2%20b%3Azrfb%20l%3Aeng__Orightresult__U?lang=eng&suite=beta) has a wide range of books and periodicals.
 [Access ebooks and magazines online](link to Safari books, books 24x7, Lexisnexis, factiva, zinio) for the latest business, financial and technology information.

 ##Learn to use technology and equipment